 Pro Tip: Read more about the Best Budget Travel Cameras and how we chose which camera to travel with.

 Our highlighted Pittsburgh, PA activities are spread across the city.
 While our Pittsburgh sightseeing map can help you find your way, it is best to have a backup paper map available to you during your trip – just in case you phone battery runs out of juice (which is why carrying a portable battery is a good idea, too!).

 In our Pittsburgh trip planner, we feature the best places to go in Pittsburgh in 3 days.
-You will want to make sure you are prepared with all your daily essentials when you leave your accommodations in the morning for long days of sightseeing.
+You will want to make sure you are prepared with all your daily essentials when you leave your accommodations for long days of sightseeing.

 I like to carry all of my items in a day bag.
 Recently, I have been using a lightweight backpack day pack, which works great for city sightseeing.

-Get more of my day pack tips in my blog post, Best Day Bags for Travelers.
+Top Tip: Get more day pack advice in our complete article, Best Day Bags for Travelers.